 Down the Bayou

-The future is calling outside my front door.
+Outside my front door, the future is calling.
 From the porch, I see the modern cars, satellite dishes, and electrical wires that will take my southeast Houston neighborhood into the twenty-first century.
-A mile across the nearby Gulf Freeway is Hobby Airport, from which jets whisk passengers to points close and far.
+A mile across the nearby Gulf Freeway is Hobby Airport, from which jets whisk passengers to points near and far.

 But outside my back door, the world is a different place.
 My yard is on the banks of Sims Bayou, and living here has shown me that the founders of modern Texas are but a moment gone, just as we are but a heartbeat from the future.